sean-campbelltech/genai-for-dotnet-developers-with-google-palm-api/README.md

 # genai-for-dotnet-developers-with-google-palm-api
 Generative AI for .NET Developers with Google PaLM API

-Are you a .NET developer looking to harness the power of Generative AI in your applications without diving too deep into the complexities of Machine Learning and Data Science?
-If so, then sign up for our Generative AI for .NET Developers with Google PaLM API course!
+**Are you a .NET developer looking to harness the power of Generative AI in your applications without diving too deep into the complexities of Machine Learning and Data Science?** If so, then sign up for our Generative AI for [Java Developers with Google PaLM API]() course!

 In this comprehensive course, you'll discover how to seamlessly integrate the advanced Generative AI capabilities of Google's Vertex AI PaLM API into your C# code.
 Designed by a developer, for developers, my goal is to equip you with the knowledge and skills you need to unlock the full potential of generative AI, all while staying true to your developer roots.